-Muchow10 attempted to design a "typology of youth" and apply it to describe specific, always valid, typical-ideal, fundamental features of youth.
-He states the following as characteristics: becoming adult is not yet complete; sexual maturity is reached, but not yet its physical, personal and cultural functioning; the social status of adulthood (establishing a family) is not yet reached; youth has a social openness, i.e., he/she is not yet "bound," and does not yet carry responsibility-he/she still experiments socially; he/she still is uncertain about values; he/she seeks an identity and a task in life; he/she orients him/herself in imitation of or in opposition to the forms of phenomena of his/her time, according to which he/she also then directs his/her own personal unfolding; he/she searches intensely for social bonding; he/she always wants to "do something", prefers "something exceptional"; he/she must and wants to become independent.
+Muchow10 attempted to design a "typology of youth" and apply it to describe particular, always valid, typical-ideal, fundamental features of youth.
+He states the following as characteristics: becoming adult is not yet complete; sexual maturity is reached but not yet its physical, personal and cultural functioning; the social status of adulthood (establishing a family) is not yet reached; youth has a social openness, i.e., he is not yet "bound" and does not yet carry responsibility-he still experiments socially; he still is uncertain about values; he seeks an identity and a task in life; he orients himself in imitation of or in opposition to the forms of phenomena of his time, according to which he also then directs his own personal unfolding; he searches intensely for social bonding; he always wants to "do something", prefers "something exceptional"; he must and wants to become independent.

-However, youth tries to realize his/her becoming adult in a society which diverts him/her from him/herself, from his/her own essence and from the totality of his/her own being human, from an unfolding of spiritual and character independence.
-He/she reaches sexual maturity before he/she has acquired the psychic ability to build a loving connection; he/she becomes adult in association with machines, occupational techniques and money before he/she can work on his/her own individuality, and before he/she has the ability to make decisions on his/her own responsibility.11
+However, the youth realizes his becoming adult in a society that diverts him from himself, from his own essence and from the totality of his own being human, from an unfolding of spiritual and character independence.
+He reaches sexual maturity before he has acquired the psychic ability to build a loving connection; he becomes adult in association with machines, occupational techniques and money before he can work on his own individuality and before he has the ability to make decisions on his own responsibility.11